Seed Programme 2025 launched!

 Seed Programme 1

-To promote inter-institutional collaboration through the blended exchange of research and innovation staff to create new networks or leverage existing networks.
+The objective is to promote inter-institutional collaboration through the blended exchange of research and innovation staff to create new consortia.
+The expected outcome is a solid foundation for a new, long-lasting collaboration among the participating ECIU Institutions.

 Seed Programme 2